josh-development/providers/josh-json/README.md

 ## Provider Options

-Let's try to make some sense of the options.
-In the above example I use the URL for the connection, using a JSON Atlas cluster.

 Here is a list of full options this provider supports:

 | Param                       | Type                | Description                                                            |